Ayushitgithub/web-scraper/README.md

 web-scraper
-Assignment 3 Problem: Create a web scraper program to find out specific data structure from Web.
+Assignment 3 Problem: Create a web scraper program to find out specific data structure from the Web.
 In our case, we will try to scrape Disease Names and Details about each disease.

 Expected Output: The output must contain the following data: